(Last Updated: 3/29/2019)

-Private Recycling Businesses: Contact the private recycling businesses below to ask about your specific appliance.
-Appliances without refrigeration units can be recycled for free at some scrap metal recyclers.
-Appliances with refrigeration units have a recycling fee, which helps the business offset the cost of disposing of the hazardous chemicals inside.
+Some metal recyclers accept appliances without refrigeration units for free, but appliances with refrigeration units have a recycling fee.
+This fee helps the business offset the cost of disposing of the hazardous chemicals inside.

 Puget Sound Energy Program: Eligible Puget Sound Energy customers can receive $25 when they have a qualifying fridge or freezer picked up for free recycling.